 You probably have a few questions concerning some of the EV terminology used in this blog.
 Did you know we have an entire blog dedicated to explaining EV terms?
-You can check it out here, and for any additional questions you can schedule a call with one of our EV charger experts here, or click the button bellow.
+You can check it out here, and for any additional questions, you can schedule a call with one of our EV charger experts here or click the button below.

 What are the AC and DC Charging Curves?

 The charging curve is something to consider.
 An AC charger delivers power in a flat line, while a direct current has a noticeable downward spike.